 - You can use Google Analytics tracking (important)

 Yes, you want to use WordPress too.
 Not Blogspot, not Blogger, not anything else.
 WordPress is the king of blogging, and probably always will be.

-Once installed, you’ll be able to log into the WordPress dashboard with your new username and password.
+Once installed, you’ll be able to log into the WordPress dashboard with your new username and password and start building your site.
 Welcome to the club!
 You now have a travel blog.
-That wasn’t too hard, was it?
-But wait, there’s more!

-5: Get A Professional Theme
+5. Download A Professional Theme

-You can think of WordPress plugins as third-party apps for your website.
+You can think of WordPress plugins as third-party apps for your travel website.
 They give your blog additional features.
 Most plugins are free, some you have to pay for.

 Here’s my recommended list of plugins to install with your travel blog.